 The same holds true for descriptors.
 If I am going to give myself a set of descriptions as a basis of identity like "I am white, I am male" there are a lot of assumptions that come with those descriptors and they can either be shameful ("I am Mexican, but I wish I was white") and they can equally be discriminatory ("I am Protestant and to Hell with those Catholics!).
 Descriptions can be helpful, but they are often divisive because we tend to attach underlying value assumptions to each of them.
 We need something better at the absolute center of identity formation.

 And so in doing this assignment, my mind kept going back to Acts 15 and the Gospel's insistence that in the Kingdom there should be "neither Jew nor Greek" (Gal 3.28).
-I thought it ironic that at a university in which we are identified as "Christian Social Workers" that identity was being taught around descriptions: "I am first, and THEN I am neither Jew nor Gentile, etc." One approach to identity was primary; one approach to identity was secondary and/or optional.
+I thought it ironic that at a university in which we are identified as "Christian Social Workers" that identity was being taught around descriptions: "I am x first, and THEN I am neither Jew nor Gentile, etc." One approach to identity was primary; one approach to identity was secondary and/or optional.
 This assignment (well-intentioned as it was) suggested we should downplay the radical importance of this proclamation--to demarcate it as a "spiritual matter", yet as I have come to believe over many years, everything is spiritual and the radicality of redemption doesn't stop where programs or social services or strategies or trainings begin.
 If it is as simple as saying "there is neither Jew nor Gentile" then it is that simple.
 Every other approach must fall in line under that proclamation!

 Now, don't get me wrong.
 We live in a real world in which descriptions are real and pragmatic and objective.
 If you are from India and I am from the Deep South, we're obviously going to have our differences in culture, custom, traditions, beliefs, etc. BUT, the question is whether our diversity comes before our unity or our unity comes before our diversity.
 Which approach is primary?
 Which one stands at the essential center of our identity and which one is descriptive.
 If we make primary highlighting our own distinctiveness, we may find a positive identity but we also run the very real risk of attaching hidden adjectives that continue to separate one from another.
 But if we make primary our unity, not only will we be able to utilize descriptive attributes responsibly without such hidden adjectives, but we will find bridges and celebrations of ourselves and each other where we never before could!